mtangy/Algorithms-and-data-structures/README.md

 # Algorithms-and-data-structures-
 Various algorithms and data structures implemented in Python.
+In order to execute the programs, install the Python interpreter from the Python website (https://www.python.org/downloads/).
+Once installed open the batch file in the directory of the program you want to run to open Windows Command Prompt in that directory.
+After the command prompt is open you can execute the desired python file with "python filename.py".